Stjaertfena/lab-1-branching/README.md

 Understanding how **_commits_** and **_branches_** interplay is crucial for any one working with Git.
 In this assignment you'll practice jumping between branches and joining histories together using both `merge` and `rebase`.
 By completing this assignment you'll also get to practice conflict resolution – another common theme for anyone working on shared code bases.

 ## Purpose & Goal
-- Practice setting up repo and inviting collaborator
+- Practice setting up a repo and inviting collaborators
 - Get comfortable working with branches
 - Understand how the two main options (`merge` vs `rebase`) for integrating changes between branches works, and how they differ
 - Understand how conflict resolution works